-- 11.1 The following motions may be moved without notice: - 11.1.1 to change the order of business in the agenda for the Meeting; - 11.1.2 to refer a matter discussed at a Meeting to an appropriate body or individual; - 11.1.3 to appoint a group arising from an item on the agenda for the Meeting; - 11.1.4 to receive reports or adopt recommendations made by the Board of Directors; - 11.1.5 to withdraw a motion; - 11.1.6 to amend a motion; - 11.1.7 to proceed to the next business on the agenda; - 11.1.8 that the question now be put; - 11.1.9 to adjourn a debate;

-- 11.1.10 to adjourn the Meeting; - 11.1.11 to suspend a particular Standing Order contained within these Standing Orders (provided that any Standing Orders may only be suspended if at least one half of the aggregate number of Governors are present at the Meeting in question and provided also that the Standing Order in question may only be suspended for the duration of the Meeting in question); - 11.1.12 to exclude the public and press from the Meeting in question (the motion shall be "To exclude the press and public from the remainder of the Meeting, owing to the confidential nature of the business to be transacted"); - 11.1.13 to not hear further from a Governor, or to exclude them from the Meeting in question (if a Governor persistently disregards the ruling of the Chairman or behaves improperly or offensively or deliberately obstructs business, the Chairman, in its absolute discretion, may move that the Governor in question be not heard further at the Meeting in question.
+- 11.112.1 The following motions may be moved without notice: - 41.1.1 to change the order of business in the agenda for the Meeting; - 41.1.212.1.2 to refer a matter discussed at a Meeting to an appropriate body or individual; - 41.1.312.1.3 to appoint a group arising from an item on the agenda for the Meeting; - 41.1.412.1.4 to receive reports or adopt recommendations made by the Board of Directors; - 11.1.512.1.5 to withdraw a motion; - 11.1.612.1.6 to amend a motion; - 11.1.712.1.7 to proceed to the next business on the agenda; - 11.1.8 12.1.8 that the question now be put; - 11.1.912.1.9 to adjourn a debate; - 11.1.1012.1.10 to adjourn the Meeting; - to suspend a particular Standing Order contained within these Standing Orders in accordance with Standing Order 26. (provided that any Standing Orders may only be suspended if at least one half of the aggregate number of Governors are present at the Meeting in question and provided also that the Standing Order in question may only be suspended for the duration of the Meeting in question); - to exclude the public and press from the Meeting in question; (the motion shall be "To exclude the press and public from the remainder of the Meeting, owing to the confidential nature of the business to be transacted"); - to not hear further from a Governor, or to exclude them from the Meeting in question (if a Governor persistently disregards the ruling of the Chairman or behaves improperly or offensively or deliberately obstructs business, the Chairman, in theirits absolute discretion, may move that the Governor in question be not heard further at the Meeting in question.
 If seconded, the motion will be voted on without discussion.
 If the Governor continues to behave improperly after such a motion is carried, the Chairman may move that either the Governor leaves the meeting room or that the Meeting in question is adjourned for a specified period.
-If seconded, the motion will be voted on without discussion); - 11.1.14 to give the consent of the Council of Governors to any matter where its consent is required pursuant to the Constitution.
+If seconded, the motion will be voted on without discussion);

+41.1.14 to give the consent of the Council of Governors to any matter where its consent is required pursuant to the Constitution.

-12 Motion to Rescind a Resolution
+4213 Motion to Rescind a Resolution